availproject/bridge-ui/README.md

 # Avail's Bridge UI
 This is the official UI for Avail's bridge from AVAIL -> ETH and vice versa.
 You can refer to bridging docs [here](https://docs.availproject.org/docs/end-user-guide/vectorx).

+## Project Structure

+The project consists of:
+- A Next.js application with UI components and bridge functionality
+- A reusable `avail-wallet` package for wallet integration

+### UI Components

+The project includes a comprehensive set of UI components:
+- **Main UI Components**: Found in `components/ui/` - includes buttons, dialogs, accordions, selectors, etc.
+- **Wallet Components**: Specialized components for wallet integration in `components/wallets/`
+- **Reusable Avail Wallet Package**: A separately publishable package in `packages/avail-wallet/` providing wallet connection components and hooks

 ## Run it Locally